 On the NexPath Telephony Server, you can signal the system that you want to do something special like put a call on hold while in the middle of a call by performing a hook-flash, then entering the command sequence for the operation desired.
-Hook-flashes are done by quickly depressing and releasing the hook switch on your phone, or by pressing the flash key on your phone.
+Hook-flashes are done by quickly depressing and releasing the hook switch1 on your phone, or by pressing the flash key on your phone.

 Note, though, that perfecting the art of performing hook-flashes using the hook-switch might take a little practice.
 You must depress the switch for long enough to make it obvious to the system that you want to signal it but not so long that the system thinks you hung up.
-A valid hook-flash is accomplished by depressing the telephone hook switch for an interval of greater than 50 milliseconds and less than 800 milliseconds (a millisecond is 1/1000ths of a second, so 800 milliseconds is a little over 3/4 of a second).
+A valid hook-flash is accomplished by depressing the telephone hook switch for an interval of greater than 50 milliseconds and less than 1000 milliseconds (a millisecond is 1/1000ths of a second, so 1000 milliseconds is one second).

 Some phones come with a Flash button which performs the hook-flash function.
-Care must be used with telephones that have this button, however, since they can issue a hook-flash for a full 3/4 of a second, which is a fairly long time.
+Nortel telephones label it the Link key.
+Care must be used with some telephones that have this button, however, since they can issue a hook-flash for a full 3/4 of a second, which is a fairly long time.
+Some telephone do not properly collect the keys you enter during this flash interval.
 If you begin entering other keys of a sequence before the pre-programmed flash time has ended, many older phones will block the subsequent tones, and the NexPath Telephony Server will not "hear" these other keys and you will likely get an error message.

 Test the telephones you are using, and, if the telephone does not queue the keys, make sure you have waited until the preprogrammed flash time is over before pressing other keys.
-Or, better yet, if you have one of thes se older phones, learn ho w to depres s and r elease the e hook- switch properly by hand instead of using g the Fla ash ke $y^1$ .
+Or, better yet, if you have one of these older phones, learn how to depress and release the hook-switch proj perly by hand d instead of using the Flash key 1 .

-1. The hook-switch is the switch that gets depressed by the handset when you hang up your phone.
+^{1.} The hook-switch is the switch that gets depressed by the handset when you hang up your phone.

-Note Many telephones are now being produced that properly queue other keypad keys after the the flash key, so that it can be depressed along with the other keys at any rate.
-In particular, the the flash key on the Nortel 9316 (the flash key is called LINK on the Nortel phone) and the Panasonic KX-TSC50 telephones works properly with the NexPath Telephony Server.
+Note Many telephones are now being produced that properly queue other keypad keys after the flash key, so that it can be depressed along with the other keys at any rate.
+In particular, the flash key on the Nortel 9316 (the flash key is called Link on the Nortel phone) and the Panasonic KX-TSC50 or KS-TSC55 telephones works properly with the NexPath Telephony Server.